Cuban Santeria, by Raul Canizares

 Destiny Books, 0892817623, 138 pages + colour insert, 1993, 1999

 Raul Canizares offers a truly unique perspective in this book – that of not only an active member of the religion of Santeria, but of a high-ranking member of that religion.
-There have been other books by members of the religion , but none by someone with the academic background and training which Mr. Canizares brings to this work.
+There have been other books by members of the religion, but none by someone with the academic background and training that Canizares brings to this work.
 Add to that the length of his active involvement and you have a perspective which would be hard to duplicate.

 This book, unlike those by such authors as Migene Gonzalez-Wippler, is less concerned with the workings of the religion and more concerned with the “relational” aspects.
 It delves into the use of Catholic iconography from a previously unexpressed point of view, as an example.
 It also focuses on the changes occurring in Santeria as a result of the large influx of non-Hispanic followers.
 As one of those non-Hispanic followers myself, it was a welcome change to see a discussion of this type in print.